 Find tips on how to choose window shutters in our specialist feature.

 Blinds are functional, too.
 Choose black-out blinds to block light effectively or go for a more decorative fabric with a black-out lining.
 Venetians offer good light control and can help avoid glare on screens.
 Blinds that operate on a spring or are motorised are designed to be child safe, as are those with breakaway cords.
 Otherwise, fit a separate safety device to keep the cord out of the way.

-Window film is a great supplementary option, too, if your child's room is overlooked.
+A great supplementary option, window film is perfect if your child's room is overlooked.